ibrahimtuzlak0295/fake-blogger/README.md

 - Vuex
 - Typescript (except for Vuex/store)

 Persistent state is NOT present.
-Re-logging in requred on page refresh.
+Re-logging in required on page refresh.

 The App contains less-than-ideal fake login (hard-coded username/password checks).